KargilHero/task-dashboard/README.md

 # Task Dashboard

-In the project directory, you can
+In the project directory, you can run :

 ### `npm start`